kamzolas/MHPS-Explorer/README.md

 ⚠️ The app will not run if these folders are missing.

-Step 3 — Restore the R Environment
+3️⃣ Restore the R Environment

-The project uses renv to ensure reproducibility.
+This project uses renv for reproducibility.

-Open R in the project folder and run:
+In R:

-install.packages("renv")   # if not installed
+install.packages("renv")   # if needed
 renv::restore()

-This will install all required packages.
+This will install all required dependencies.

-Step 4 — Run the App
+4️⃣ Run the Application

 From R:

 shiny::runApp()

-Or open the .Rproj file in RStudio and click Run App.
+Or open MHPS_webtool_ShinyApp.Rproj in RStudio and click Run App.

 🖥 System Requirements